Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Multiple fixes and new features-

+* Improve multi-monitor support, saves monitor positon with icon position, allow to change fractional scaling in app if a second monitor connected at different zoom level.
+* Fix dd-term focus loss isssue.
 * App rewritten as Adw.Application GObject subclass, better css handling, use Adw.Stylemanager, better icons and emblems for stackTop items.
 * Integrate ptyxis, replaces gnome-terminal on some distributions.
 Open ptyxis properly.
 * Modern emblems like Gnome Files, allow multiple emblems